 We are located in the foothills of the world heritage listed Barrington Tops National Park, close to many beautiful walks with prisine rivers, waterfalls, water holes and Chichester Dam.

 Our cabins are set on 180 acres which you are free to wander and explore.
 As you wander you will see wallabies, pademelons and water-dragons.
 Regular bird visitors include the satin bower bird, black cockatoos, king parrots and wattle birds as well as magpies and kookaburras.
-Two of our guests awoke to 2 owls sleeping in the tree outside their cabin so you never know your luck.
+Two of our guests awoke to 2 owls sleeping in the tree outside their cabin, more recently a sleeping Koala up at the Nest so you never know your luck.

 Barrington Tops National Park